rodders99/rodders99.github.io/content/projects/eu-safety-gate/project-eu-safety-gate.md

 ### Why this analysis?

+1) Having encountered the data in a previous role, I was curious how each country approaches their safety recalls (Do they act on compulsory or voluntary motivation?)
-Country level analysis is not available for the EU Safety Gate Data (I couldn't find any, it may exist), while there is an annual summary report, it's a bit scant on details!
+2) Country level analysis is not available for the EU Safety Gate Data (I couldn't find any, it may exist), while there is an annual summary report, it's a bit scant on details!

-## Skip to the report
+3) I'm interested in the idea of low CO2 dashboards - which are dashboards with pre rendered visualisations, reducing cloud processing energy and cost requirements.

 ### Analysts Notes